Meet the Team

 Read more about Liz in her re:PROFILE.

-Noel Fleming works in the Real Estate and Land Use Department of Liner LLP.
+Noel Hyun works in the Real Estate and Land Use Department of Liner LLP.
 Her practice focuses on land use and environmental matter, including project management, obtaining entitlements, land use due diligence, and administrative proceedings.
 In this capacity, she assists land owners and developers through all stages of the entitlement and development process.
 Previously, Noel served as the Director of Legislative Affairs for the Central City Association (CCA), as a planning and development advisor for Councilmember Mike Bonin and then-Councilmember, Eric Garcetti.

 Read more about Noel in her re:PROFILE.